Venue: ATTENBOROUGH HALL, CITY HALL, 115 CHARLES STREET, LEICESTER

 LORD MAYOR'S ANNOUNCEMENTS

-The Lord Mayor welcomed all those present to the meeting.
+The Lord Mayor welcomed all those present to the meeting and invited Tony Nelson to say a prayer, which he duly did.

-The Lord Mayor noted that he had attended the following events in recent months, where he was proud to represent the City and they showcased its diversity:
+The Lord Mayor noted that he had attended a number of events in recent months, where he was proud to represent the city and see communities out at events once again this year, after cancellations due to the Coronavirus pandemic the previous year.

 DECLARATIONS OF INTEREST

-The Lord Mayor invited Members to declare any interests they might have in the business on the agenda, not already declared on their register of interests.
+The Lord Mayor invited Members to declare any interests they might have in the business on the agenda.

 MINUTES OF PREVIOUS MEETING